42mate/expenses/README.md

 # My Expenses

-A simple app to keep track of expenses and iconmes.
+A simple app to keep track of expenses and incomes.

 # Development